 if the Query message from the MN is not the MIH message, the SRHO-capable PoA can use the MIH_CTRL_Transfer (see 7.4.33) message to encapsulate other control messages.
 The Proxy IS behaves like the Information Service to the MN.
 The control messages between Proxy IS and Information Service are out of scope.

-MN sends a message to the OPoS with a payload containing a target network L2 handover frame.
+MN sends a message to the OPoS or directly to the TPoS / proxy PoA with a payload containing a target network L2 handover frame.
+If the message is directly sent to the TPoS / proxy PoA, the OPoS is bypassed.
+If the message is sent to the OPoS, then OPoS will forward the message to TPoS / proxy PoA.

-Upon receiving this message from MN (either directly or via the OPoS: if the message is received directly from the MN, the OPoS is bypassed), TPoS or target proxy PoA helps to discover a suitable PoA if not already known, and the TPoS or proxy PoA communicates the link-layer frames to the target PoA using a mechanism that is outside the scope of this specification.
+Upon receiving this message from MN, TPoS / proxy PoA helps to discover a suitable target PoA if not already known.
+It will determine whether the target PoA has MIFH capability.
+If not, the TPoS /proxy PoA communicates the link-layer frames to the target PoA using a mechanism that is outside the scope of this specification.

 TPoS or proxy PoA signals with this target PoA using MIH message if the target PoA supports MIH messaging.

 Otherwise, proxy PoA may signal with the candidate target PoA using other L2-specific protocol messages.
 OPoS will relay the reply messages to MN, indicating whether the L2 handover is successful.
-Also, the reply will include an indication that proxy PoA signals with the target PoA using message(s) outside the scope of this document.
+Also, the reply will include an indication for the fact that the messages used for the proxy PoA to signal with the target PoA are outside the scope of this document.
 L2 frames can be passed to the target PoA either by way of proxy PoA or by MIH_Prereg_Xfer commands.

 As shown above, MN and target network can exchange link-layer PDUs without using the target PoA’s physical radio channel.
 The exchanged single-radio control frames are processed by the MIHF which has the assigned transport layer protocol’s port number [RFC 5677].